- Departments & Offices F-Z

 Celeste and Githens Lift Station Upgrades

 The Celeste Circle Lift Station (CCLS) is located near NC-54 and George King Road.
-It may require short-term structural improvements and will require long-term capacity upgrades to accommodate future growth.
-Long-term improvements may include replacement at the same location, replacement at a different location, or construction of a regional station.
+It will require short-term structural improvements and will require long-term capacity upgrades to accommodate future growth.
+Long-term improvements will include replacement at a different location.

 The Githens School Lift Station (GSLS) is located near the intersection of Old Chapel Hill Road and SW Durham Drive.
 Due to its capacity and condition, the City has determined that the station is in need of replacement.
 Also, reference the Githens School Basin Sanitary Sewer Lift Station Improvements letter to industry for more information.